P. C. George: Political career

-After these dramatic incidents, PC George made a huge comeback in the 2016 panchayat elections and was looking forward to the upcoming Assembly election.
+After these dramatic incidents, P. C. George made a huge comeback in the 2016 panchayat elections and was looking forward to the upcoming Assembly election.

-Just before the election, PC George was removed from "Kerala Congress (M)" party.
+Just before the election, P. C. George was removed from "Kerala Congress (M)" party.
 And hence he decides to face the election without the support of any parties and to compete in the election as independent candidate.
 It was a fight unlike anything seen in this elections in the district: One man against the three major political formations.
 In the end, P.C.
 George came out victorious in style with a thumping margin of 27,821 votes with support of an Islamic out fit Popular front.
 Mr. George was ousted from both the LDF and the UDF and even dubbed as the man leaders loved to hate.
-He was a marked man by CPI(M) leader Pinarayi Vijayan and hated by K.M.
+He was a marked man by CPI(M) leader Pinarayi Vijayan and hated by K. M..
 Mani, P.J.
 Joseph, and even Oommen Chandy.
 Though he expected the Left to take him back, it was not to be so.
 In fact, during the protracted campaign period, Mr. Vijayan had personally visited Poonjar twice to ensure that Mr. George was defeated.
 However, it appears that his major success was in operating a major split in the local unit of the CPI(M) and the UDF.
 In 2011, the LDF Independent Mohan Thomas received 44,105 votes.
 This time, LDF candidate P.C.
 Joseph could only muster just half the votes at 22,270 votes.
 Mr. George, in fact, raised his vote share from 59,809 in 2011 to 63,621.
 The UDF share came down to 35,800.

-On 10 April 2019, Kerala Janapaksham, led by PC George joined the NDA.
+On 10 April 2019, Kerala Janapaksham, led by P. C. George joined the NDA.

-On 31 January 2024, Kerala Janapaksham (Secular), led by PC George Merged with the Bharatiya Janata Party (BJP).
+On 31 January 2024, Kerala Janapaksham (Secular), led by P. C. George Merged with the Bharatiya Janata Party (BJP).